menels10/nonogram-twitch-overlay/README.md

 📦 Features
 🖼️ Draggable nonogram grid overlay

-✍️ Interactive grid: left-click to fill, right-click to mark as empty
+✍️ Interactive grid: left-click to fill, right-click to mark as empty.
+Left click on the clues to dash it as solved, right click to erase the line.

 🔍 Zoom controls (−, +, 1×)

-📋 "Export ✓" button to copy filled coordinates for !fill Twitch command
+📋 "Export ✓" button automatically sends the command to twitch

 🛠 Installation
 Install Tampermonkey in your browser.